 - KLOC — the size of the code in Kilo lines of code

 - a, b, c, d — the constant parameters

 As you can see, software cost estimation is rather hard to do yourself.
 We at Fulcrum receive dozens of requests for appraisal of a project cost daily.
 In most cases these clients need a quick idea of the time and money their project will require.
 Not accurate to the dot calculation.

 So, after doing dozens of these estimations, we came up with an idea to create a free cost estimation tool — Fulcrum App Calculator.

-The calculator is designed to provide a quick high-level calculation of a project cost.
-What will you get if you try it?
+The calculator is designed to provide a quick high-level estimation of your project cost.
+What will you get if you try it:

 - All the above estimates sent to your email in a minute.

 FAQ: software cost estimation

 What is a cost estimation?It is a calculation of resources (time, money, and effort) a potential project will take to be developed and released.